kien-genetica/secure-genom/readme.md

 - **Definition**:
   - A validator is a trusted node that participates in the consensus process and validates the data.
 For example, a hospital or a research institution.
-- **Purpose**: Validate the data and prepare the data for the consensus module.
+- **Purpose**: Validate the data and prepare the data for the processor module.
 - **Responsibilities**:
   - Encrypted data processing (fine-tuning, labeling, scoring)
   - Genetic data validation